eNMS-automation/eNMS/README.md

 ## 6. Event-driven automation

 Event-driven automation in eNMS is twofold:
-- eNMS has an internal ReST API that can be used to create, update and delete any type of objects (services, workflows, tasks), but also to trigger the execution of a service or a worflow with a POST request to the appropriate URL.
+- eNMS has an internal ReST API that can be used to create, update and delete any type of objects (devices, services, workflows, etc), but also to trigger the execution of a service or a worflow with a POST request to the appropriate URL.
 - eNMS can be configured as a Syslog server: all logs are stored in the database, and rules can be created to trigger the execution of a service or a workflow upon receiving a log matched by the rule.

 ___